English (ENGL)

 Prerequisite: Completion of ENGL 112 or equivalent, or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course, or permission of the instructor.
 Introduction to tools for and practice in analyzing second language learners' production of English.
 Theory and practice of teaching oral and written English also covered.
 (Formerly 3300:486)

-ENGL:487 Field Experience: Teaching Second Language Learners (3 Credits)
+ENGL 487 Field Experience: Teaching Second Language Learners (3 Units)

 Prerequisite: Permission of instructor.
 Practical experience in which second language teachers-in-training observe, participate in, and practice teaching under the supervision of the instructor and/or an experienced, certified teacher.
 (Formerly 3300:487)